-The model knob is hence how the position and orientation of continental blocks has been set.
-This (creating or changing the continental configuration used by cGENIE.muffin) is all done using the MATLAB muffingen program.
+The relevant model 'knob' is hence how the position and orientation of continental blocks is configured on the surface of the Earth.
+This (creating or changing the continental configuration used by muffin) can all done using the MATLAB muffingen program.